conductor-sdk/conductor-devtools/README.md

 ```bash
 cdt --type worker --lang javascript --name mydemo --task mytask
 ```
-This command will generate files in the conductor-sdk/boilerplates repository, located at /javascript/worker/core.
+This command will generate files located in the conductor-sdk/boilerplates repository, attributes lang and type will pick the corresponding boilerplate (Ex: /javascript/worker/core).

 You can access a specific boilerplate using the --boilerplate argument.